 Acknowledgements.
-P. Corona-Romero is grateful for CONACyT Grant 254812.
-Space Weather Service Mexico (SCiESMEX) is sponsored by Catedras-CONACYT Program, project 1045.
-PR gratefully acknowledges support from NASA (80NSSC18K0100, NNX16AG86G, 80NSSC18K1129, and 80NSSC18K0101), NOAA (NA18NWS4680081), and the U.S. Air Force (FA9550-15-C-0001).
-We also acknowledge the use of NASA/GSFC's Space Physics Data Facility's OMNIWeb service, and OMNI data.
-We used data from LASCO CME Catalog

-0 which is generated and maintained at the CDAW Data Center by NASA and The Catholic University of America in cooperation with the Naval Research Laboratory.
+Pedro Corona-Romero is grateful for CONA-CyT grant 254812.
+Space Weather Service Mexico (SCi-ESMEX) is sponsored by the Catedras-CONACYT Program, project 1045.
+Pete Riley gratefully acknowledges support from NASA (80NSSC18K0100, NNX16AG86G, 80NSSC18K1129, and 80NSSC18K0101), NOAA (NA18NWS4680081), and the U.S. Air Force (FA9550-15-C-0001).
+We also acknowledge the use of NASA/GSFC's Space Physics Data Facility's OMNIWeb service and OMNI data.
+We used data from the LASCO CME Catalog which is generated and maintained at the CDAW Data Center by NASA and the Catholic University of America in cooperation with the Naval Research Laboratory.
 SOHO is a project of international cooperation between ESA and NASA.